2024 Edition

 3. build and maintain effective community support/partnerships and presence and maintain effective partnerships; and

-4. elicit feedback as to unmet needs in the community that can be addressed by the organization as its top advocacy priorities.
+4. elicit feedback as to unmet needs in the community.

 Examples: Examples of public outreach and education activities may include: